azmabdu/news-website-Django/README.md

   - Sending welcome emails

  Instructions to run the website:
-  1. After clonning the repo, make sure Django and Python are installed
+  1. After clonning the repo, make sure Django and Python are installed (if not 'pip install python' and 'pip install django')
   2. Open terminal and get to the root directory (../website/)
   3. Type 'python manage.py runserver' to the shell
   4. Open the provided link